 - Hormone replacement therapy for peri- and post-menopausal women (HRT). - Oral and other forms of prescription drug contraceptives (birth control drugs).
 See "Preventive Health Services" below. - Drugs to stop smoking and treat tobacco addiction.
 These are covered only when your provider has given you a prescription that meets all legal requirements for a prescription.
-Please check the plan's formulary for coverage information on these drugs. - Hypodermic syringes or needles when medically necessary. - Insulin; insulin pens, insulin needles and syringes; blood glucose, urine glucose and ketone monitoring strips; lancets; and oral diabetes medications only when your provider has given you a prescription that meets all legal requirements for a prescription. - Off-label use of FDA-approved prescription drugs for the treatment of cancer or HIV/AIDS - Certain compounded medications, as long as one or more active ingredients within the compound requires a prescription by law and if FDA-approved - Oral and injectable drug therapies used in the treatment of covered infertility services.
+Please check the plan's formulary for coverage information on these drugs. - Hypodermic syringes or needles when medically necessary. - Insulin; insulin pens, insulin needles and syringes; blood glucose, urine glucose and ketone monitoring strips; lancets; and oral diabetes medications only when your provider has given you a prescription that meets all legal requirements for a prescription. - Off-label use of FDA-approved prescription drugs for the treatment of cancer or HIV/AIDS - Certain compounded medications, as long as one or more active ingredients within the compound requires a prescription by law, is FDA-approved, and covered on the formulary.
+(Note: All active and inactive ingredients must be covered or pharmacy may enter clarification code to bypass reimbursement for non-covered ingredients.) - Oral and injectable drug therapies used in the treatment of covered infertility services.
 (See Chapter 3-Outpatient Services/Infertility Services.)
 These are covered only when the member has been approved for covered infertility treatment. - Orally administered anti-cancer medications used to kill or slow the growth of cancerous cells. - Opioid Antagonist Medication - Preexposure prophylaxis (PrEP) with effective antiretroviral therapy to persons who are at high risk of HIV acquisition - Medication-Assisted Treatment (MAT) Medications